 How Much Do You Remember about the History of Facebook's Reactions?

-Very young officemates may think Facebook always had a choice of reactions, but it was only eight years ago that “Like” reigned supreme.
+Very young officemates may think Facebook always had a choice of reactions, but it wasn't that long ago that “Like” reigned supreme.
 Take a stroll down Facebook’s Memory Lane with me:

 It was February of 2016 when five new reactions – the formal name for those little emojis at the bottom of every Facebook post – officially joined “Like.”
 Users now had a choice between the generic “Like” and “Love,” “HaHa,” “Wow,” “Sad,” or “Angry.’
 For over a year, Facebook had been toying with options for building on the ‘like’ button.
 Facebook’s solution seemed to cover a lot of bases.